fangwei123456/spikingjelly/docs/source/activation_based_en/16_train_large_scale_snn.rst

 Training on ImageNet
 ---------------------------------------
 ImageNet [#ImageNet]_ is a popular baseline dataset for computer version, which is challenging for SNNs.
-SpikingJelly provides a code example to train on ImageNet, which is available at `spikingjelly.clock_driven.model.train_imagenet <https://github.com/fangwei123456/spikingjelly/blob/master/spikingjelly/clock_driven/model/train_imagenet.py>`_ .The example is written by referring `torchvision <https://github.com/pytorch/vision/blob/main/references/classification/train.py>`_ .We can use it to train our network on ImageNet after we build the network, loss and how to calculate accuracy.
+SpikingJelly provides a code example to train on ImageNet, which is available at `spikingjelly.activation_based.model.train_imagenet <https://github.com/fangwei123456/spikingjelly/blob/master/spikingjelly/activation_based/model/train_imagenet.py>`_ .The example is written by referring `torchvision <https://github.com/pytorch/vision/blob/main/references/classification/train.py>`_ .We can use it to train our network on ImageNet after we build the network, loss and how to calculate accuracy.
 Here is an example: